AbdallahIsmaili/iLearning/README.md

 Please make sure to know that front end owner is not me, and you will find all the links about the owner here:

-- Website front-end:
+- Website Front-end:

 [Animated Education Website with HTML CSS JS](https://youtu.be/1ygRRP-y9pw)

 [Codewithsadee](https://www.youtube.com/c/codewithsadee)

-- admin panel front-end:
+- admin panel Front-end:

 [Responsive Admin Dashboard Panel in HTML CSS & JavaScript | Dark/Light Mode](https://youtu.be/AyV954yKRSw)